Attryy/Setting-up-your-Python-ML-system/README.md

 /home/username/.ml36/lib/python3.6/site-packages/opencv/lib
 Save the file, then apply the change with
 `~$ sudo ldconfig`

+We can also add the OpenCV library path to our .bashrc file.
+Add this line:
+`export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/username/.ml36/lib/python3.6/site-packages/opencv/lib`

 The next place we might need to specify paths to opencv is in our makefiles.
 Here is a Makefile from the first homework of Udacity's Intro To Parallel Programming, with explicit paths to our libraries and our header files: